 First Step: Contact my office to make an appointment if you do not have an established position or need to determine if your current site would qualify as a relevant co-op site.
-My office is located on the ground floor of Gardiner Hall in room G25.
+My office is located on the first floor of Gardiner Hall in room G114.
 Appointments can be made by calling 304-876-5477 or by email at email@example.com.

-Step Two: Complete a Co-op Application and Learning Agreement, if you have already secured a co-op position.
-Both of these documents can be obtained at the following link http://www.shepherd.edu/cooperative-education/forms.
+Step Two: Complete a Cooperative Education Approval Form, if you have already secured a co-op position.
+This document can be obtained at the following link http://www.shepherd.edu/cooperative-education/forms

-The Learning Agreement is the most important document as it serves as the contract between you, your co-op site, and the department that is awarding the credits.
-The learning agreement is used to establish your learning objectives that you hope to achieve.
+The Cooperative Education Approval Form is the most important document as it serves as the contract between you, your co-op site, and the department that is awarding the credits.
+This form is used to establish your learning objectives that you hope to achieve.
 This document is also used to discuss what responsibilities you will have at the co-op site in question.
 Feel free to contact my office or your prospective co-op faculty supervisor for assistance with completing this document.

-Step Three: Return all forms to my office so that I can grant you permission to register for the class.
+Step Three: Return the approval form to my office so that I can grant you permission to register for the class.
 You still will need to physically go on RAIL and register for the correct co-op class.
 You should be sure to register for the correct number of credits when you log on to RAIL.

 Step Four: Upon registering for the class, you must pay your bill in a timely fashion.
 You have the first four weeks of each semester to take care of all of these steps.